Metallica: Some Kind of Monster

 Metallica: Some Kind of Monster is a 2004 American documentary film about American heavy metal band Metallica.
-The film follows the band from 2001 to 2003, a turbulent period in the band's history which included the production of their 2003 album St. Anger, frontman James Hetfield entering into rehab for alcoholism and the departure of bassist Jason Newsted as well as the hiring of his replacement Robert Trujillo.
-The title of the film comes from a song from St. Anger.
+The film follows the band from 2001 to 2003, a turbulent period in the band's history which included the production of their 2003 album St. Anger, frontman James Hetfield entering into rehab for alcoholism, and the departure of bassist Jason Newsted as well as the hiring of his replacement Robert Trujillo.
+The title of the film is named after the song "Some Kind of Monster".

 Plot

 Bassist Jason Newsted, pictured in 2013.
 His departure from Metallica, and its after-effects, form part of the narrative of Some Kind of Monster.

 Robert Trujillo performing with Metallica in 2009.
 The film documents his audition with Metallica and hiring into the band.

 In April 2001, heavy metal band Metallica is at a crossroads.
 Their lawsuit against file sharing service Napster has caused a fan backlash, longtime bassist Jason Newsted has quit the group, and relations between the band members are at an all-time low.
 They are working with "performance enhancement coach" Phil Towle to deal with their growing tensions.
 Newsted says that singer and guitarist James Hetfield would not let him pursue his side project, Echobrain, and calls the band's decision to bring in a therapist "really fucking lame and weak".

 Metallica begins work on a new studio album, using an empty barracks at the Presidio of San Francisco as a recording studio and drafting Bob Rock, their longtime record producer, to play bass on the recordings.
 The process is more collaborative than usual; songs are written from scratch in the studio, the members and Rock contributing equally to music and lyrics.
 "Some Kind of Monster" and "My World" result from these sessions.
 Six weeks in, Hetfield and drummer Lars Ulrich have an argument during a recording session and Hetfield storms out.
 He enters drug rehabilitation to undergo treatment for alcoholism and other addictions, putting the album on hold.
 Ulrich previews some of the new recordings for his father, who says the new material "doesn't cut it".

 After three months without Hetfield, the band's future is in doubt.
 Ulrich, Rock, and guitarist Kirk Hammett continue their sessions with Towle.
 Hammett, who has battled his own addictions in the past, retreats to his northern California ranch, hopeful that things will work out.
-As part of the therapy process, on September 13, 2001 Ulrich meets with Metallica's original lead guitarist, Dave Mustaine, who was fired from the band in 1983.
+As part of the therapy process, on September 13, 2001 (two days after the September 11 attacks), Ulrich meets with Metallica's original lead guitarist, Dave Mustaine, who was fired from the band in 1983.
 Mustaine says that despite the success of his band Megadeth, he has always felt second best to Metallica and carries a deep resentment toward them.
 Ulrich, Hammett, and Rock attend an Echobrain concert, after which Ulrich laments his inability to keep his own band together.
 As Hetfield's absence extends past six months, Metallica gives up their lease at the Presidio.